2019 CINEMATIC EXPERIMENTS

 Technical Co-ordination Australian Broadcasting Corporation acting as the Host Broadcaster.

-1988 Director of Photography lighting assistant for three short films produced at the New School for Social Research, New York City, New York, U.S.A.
+1988 Director of Photography and lighting assistant for three short films produced at the New School for Social Research, New York City, New York, U.S.A.

 An exhibition of film loops, Part of the Sydney Film and Video Event